jessegmeyerlab/proteomics-tutorial/manuscript.md

 #### 4. Multiple/Selected Reaction Monitoring (M/SRM):
 Both Q1 and Q3 are set to filter specific ions (precursor and product, respectively).
-This highly selective mode is used for quantitative analysis of specific compounds, offering excellent sensitivity and specificity[@DOI:10.1074/mcp.M500331-MCP200;@DOI:10.1007/s00216-003-2287-1].
+This highly selective mode is used for quantitative analysis of specific compounds, offering excellent sensitivity and specificity [@DOI:10.1074/mcp.M500331-MCP200; @DOI:10.1007/s00216-003-2287-1].

 The triple quadrupole mass spectrometer is a highly versatile instrument, capable of both qualitative and quantitative analysis.
-Enke and Yost at Michigan State University developed the first commercial triple-quadrupole mass spectrometer in the late 1970s[@DOI:10.1021/ja00475a072].
+Enke and Yost at Michigan State University developed the first commercial triple-quadrupole mass spectrometer in the late 1970s [@DOI:10.1021/ja00475a072].
-QqQ is particularly well-suited for targeted quantitative analysis due to its high sensitivity, selectivity, and dynamic range, which has made it a go-to instrument in areas such as drug metabolism studies, environmental monitoring, food safety analysis, pharmaceuticals, and clinical diagnostics [@DOI:10.1002/jms.659;@DOI:10.1016/j.cbi.2008.09.014;@DOI:10.1039/C3AY41104D;@DOI:10.1016/j.clinms.2019.09.002].
+QqQ is particularly well-suited for targeted quantitative analysis due to its high sensitivity, selectivity, and dynamic range, which has made it a go-to instrument in areas such as drug metabolism studies, environmental monitoring, food safety analysis, pharmaceuticals, and clinical diagnostics [@DOI:10.1002/jms.659; @DOI:10.1016/j.cbi.2008.09.014; @DOI:10.1039/C3AY41104D; @DOI:10.1016/j.clinms.2019.09.002].

-However, Quadrupole suffer from inherent limitations in mass resolution due to the constraints of principles and precision in mechanical manufacturing.
+However, Quadrupoles suffer from inherent limitations in mass resolution due to the constraints of principles and precision in mechanical manufacturing.
 Consequently, they face difficulties in accurately identifying unknown molecules within complex mixtures and thus not appropriate for applications like structure analysis and biomarker discovery.

 ![**Schematic diagram of typical QqQ system.**